pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

 Most games loop.
 Most programs of *any* kind loop.
 Take for example a simple number guessing game.
-The computer thinks of a number from 1 to 100, and the player person tries to guess it.
+The computer thinks of a number from 1 to 100, and the player tries to guess it.

 This is an easy game to program on the computer using loops.
 Start with code that will take in a guess from the